 Trimming the Toes.
 The length of the toes determines, in large part, how the pig will stand on his pasterns.
 The club member should pay attention to this at least six weeks before the show.
-The toes should be trimmed carefully so the pig will not become lame, as most pigs recover slowly from this injury.
-Lame hogs, are, as a rule, not given a place in the show ring.
+The toes should be trimmed carefully so the pig will not become lame as most pigs recover slowly from this injury.
+Lame hogs are, as a rule, not given a place in the show ring (Fig. 23).

-A knife, or nipper and rasp may be used for trimming feet (Fig. 34).
+A knife, or nipper and rasp may be used for trimming feet.
 Stand the pig on hard ground, or, better, on a floor, and trim the toes back until his weight is even on the base of the foot.
 If it is necessary to use a crate, place the pig in an ordinary shipping crate with the two lower side boards removed and work through this opening.
 When it becomes necessary to trim the feet on an older hog a trimming crate may be necessary if the hog is not gentle.
-Club members sometimes set a day for this work and move from place to place with a crate such as the one illustrated in Fig. 35, and trim the feet of the heavier hogs they expect to show.
+Club members sometimes set a day for this work and move from place to place with a crate such as the one illustrated in Fig. 24, and trim the feet of the heavier hogs they expect to show.

-Fig. 34.-A. Eight-inch double rasp.
-B. Eight-inch nippers.
+Fig. 23.-A-Eight-inch double rasp.
+B-Eight-inch nippers.

 Washing.
 The object of washing is to get the pig clean all over and to train the hair.
 Clean, dry straw is one of the best conditioners for the hair.
 Some of our successful swine herdsmen wash the hogs with soap and water every week or two beginning at least eight weeks before they start out on the show circuit.
 These early washings help to loosen up the scurf, which is removed by subsequent washings.
 These herdsmen also feel that these washings help to put the hair in shape, and that it probably also helps to remove the old hair.
-There is some variation in how the hair on different hogs responds to washing.
-Water tends to make some hair rough.
-It is well to study the response to frequent washings carefully.
-The soap should always be thoroughly washed out of the hair.
-Dry the pig by brushing it in the direction of the hair slope.
-This will help to train the hair and it also has a wholesome effect on the skin.
+The soap should always be thoroughly